You already know you need more than quality tools and hard working crews when starting a roofing company that will help you make a good living.

 What do you have where?
 If you don’t know, you’re wasting valuable time and money.
 Keep track of roofing supplies, tools, and equipment to make sure you and the crews have what’s needed to get every job done.

 4. People Skills

 People skills aren’t just for customers.
 Whether you employ in-house crews or hire out to subcontractors, expect to call on your people skills to recruit, hire, and manage employees or subs.
 (If you’re hiring, check out non-manual labor skills to look for in roofing crews.)

 Be prepared to deal with everything from the guy who’s Great Aunt Masie has died—for the second time this year—to the two roofers in a spat over who put a hammer where it wasn't supposed to be.

 5. Time Management

-Your time will be more precious than ever, and getting into a groove with routines will help maximize the day.
+Your time will be more precious than ever when you're first starting a roofing company, and getting into a groove with routines will help maximize the day.
 Here are a few time management ideas: